Nashville-Public-Library/bedework-docs/docs/add-events/image.md

 ![img "choose from library of images"](../img/upload-image.jpg)

-## Add an image by using the image URL
+## Add From URL

 1. Use an image from the Image Library.
    1. Click “here” to see if an image/logo already exists for a recurring or themed program.
    1. Copy the Image URL from the spreadsheet and pinto the Image URL field on the form.
    1. Copy the Thumbnail URL from the spreadsheet and paste into the Thumbnail URL on the form.
-   1. Add Alt Text.
-Alt text is read aloud by screen readers used by visually impaired users.

 1. Use an image from the library catalog.
    1. Go to the [library catalog](https://catalog.library.nashville.org).
    1. Search for the book or movie title.
    1. Go to Item detail page.
 Don’t copy the image from the results list because it is too small.
    1. On the item detail page, right click on the cover image and select “Copy Image location” / "Copy image address" / "Copy Shortcut" (if you’re using Windows, right-click, click Properties, and copy the URL).
-The URL will look something like this: '<https://catalog.library.nashville.org/bookcover.php?id=53cc8e1d-3a4d-8528-ecea-7d2492d5f2d3-eng&size=medium>'
+The URL will look something like this: '<https://catalog.library.nashville.org/bookcover.php?id=7d5b2865-fb8b-9583-b5f9-b0d0ad2e733c-eng&size=medium>'.
       1. Paste the image URL into both the Image URL and Thumbnail URL fields.
       1. In the Image URL field, edit the URL to replace the word “medium” with the word “large”.
 This allows the event to display correctly on digital signs for book clubs.